Tadami Line

-The Tadami Line (只見線, Tadami-sen) is a 135 km scenic railway line in Japan operated by East Japan Railway Company (JR East).
+The Tadami Line (只見線, Tadami-sen) is a 135 km railway line in Japan operated by East Japan Railway Company (JR East).
 It connects Aizu-Wakamatsu Station at Aizuwakamatsu in Fukushima Prefecture with Koide Station at Uonuma in Niigata Prefecture.

 The line opened in discontinuous stages between 1928 and 1971.
 Because of trouble financing rainstorm damage repairs, the line had no rail service between and station from July 2011 until October 2022.
 During this time, a replacement bus operated between Aizu-Kawaguchi and Tadami.
 Full service on the line resumed on 1 October 2022.